Quantization of the affine group of a local field: Preliminaries

 Hence $\sigma$ and $\phi$ are isometries.
 But they are also surjections since $U_n$ and $\varpi^n\CO_\k$ are compact metric spaces (for the induced metric of $\k$).
 This shows that $\sigma$ and $\phi$ are homeomorphisms.
 That they are of class $C^1$ is obvious since for all $u\in U_n$, we have

 by continuity of the addition, multiplication and inversion in $\k^\times$.
 This also immediately implies that $|\sigma'(u)|_\k=|\phi'(u)|_\k=1$ for all $u\in U_n$. \end{proof}

 \begin{rmk}{\rm It is easy to find in the literature a proof that the principal unit group of $\mathbb Q_p$, $p\ne 2$, consists only on squares (see for instance \cite[Page 18]{Serre} or \cite[Proposition 3.4]{Sally}).
-But our approach seems to be simpler (it is based on general arguments of compact metric spaces), more general (it applies for any group of higher units of any local fields for which $2$ is a unit) and more complete since it allows to define the square root function on $U_n$ as the reciprocal mapping to the square function.} \end{rmk}
+Our approach is based instead on general arguments of compact metric spaces.} \end{rmk}

 \begin{dfn} In the following, we define the square root function $U_n\to U_n$, $u\mapsto u^{1/2}$, as the reciprocal mapping of the square function $\sigma:U_n\to U_n$. \end{dfn}